muntasimulhaque/muntasimulhaque.github.io/favorites.md

 Why?

   - Lightweight.
 Responsive.
-Starts fast.
+Fast.
-  - The dealbreaker feature for me is double click to full screen and again to toggle.
-And mouse wheel scroll zooming.
+  - The dealbreaker feature for me is to double click for full screen and again to toggle.
+Also, mouse wheel scroll zooming.